ceberda/cs50_final_project/README.md

 ## Plaid API Access

-Jesse makes extensive use of [Plaid](http://plaid.com/) to get account and transaction data.
+Jesse uses  [Plaid](http://plaid.com/) to get account and transaction data.
 To use Jesse, you will need to sign up for access to a sandbox account with Plaid.

 Steps: